-Vector spaces over $\mathbb{R}$ ; subspaces.
+Vector spaces over $\mathbb{R}$ and more generally over a field F; subspaces.
 The span of a (finite) set of vectors; spanning sets; examples.
 Finite dimensionality.

 Linear dependence and linear independence.
 Definition of bases; reduction of a spanning set and extension of a linearly independent set to a basis; proof that all bases have the same size.
 Dimension of the space.
 Co-ordinates with respect to a basis.